South Korea's tearful 'garlic girls' settle for Olympic silver

 Friends and families of the curlers packed the gym, where banners proclaimed: "Let's dig for gold with the same strength we dig for garlic!"

-Under the assured guidance of Skip Kim (Yogurt) Korea were smart out of the blocks, bagging the first point but the Swedes were 3-1 ahead by the fourth end.
+Under the assured guidance of Skip Kim (Yogurt) the 2018 Winter Games' hosts were smart out of the blocks, bagging the first point but the Swedes were 3-1 ahead by the fourth end.

 With charismatic Kim biting her lip pensively her opposite number Hasselborg secured another point to put the Swedes 4-1 up at the halfway point of the 10-end game.